kad-ecoli/pdc/README.md

 1. Removal of repetitive information among different atoms, such as the chain ID and residue index.
 2. Use [int](https://en.cppreference.com/w/cpp/types/integer) and ``char`` instead of ``string`` to store coordinates and B-factors.
    Specifically, since xyz and bfactor can be expressed as %8.3f and %6.2f, they are in the range of -999.999 to 9999.999 and -99.99 to 999.99, respectively.
 This means that they can be expressed as integers in the range of 0 to 10999998 and 0 to 109998, respectively, both of which can be stored by unint32.
-3. Delta encoding: store the difference in coordinate/bfactor from the previous value rather than the actual value, which is usually within 32.767 and can be stored by int16.
-If the value is greater than or equal to INT16_MAX, or less than or equal to INT16_MIN, the actual value can be stored separately.
+3. Delta encoding: store the difference in coordinate/bfactor from the previous value rather than the actual value, which is can be stored by int16 or int8.
-  * For N atom: store the difference to the previous C atom
-  * For other atoms: store the difference to the previous atom
+4. Under lossy compression mode, store the torsion angles rather than the coordinates.

 ## Limitations ##
 PDC is specifically designed for protein models in the AlphaFold database.
 It is not able to convert all information of a PDB or mmCIF file, especially those from the [PDB database](https://www.rcsb.org/).
 In particular,